rjgallego/twitter-showcase/README.md

 - Navigate to project folder: `cd PROJECT-FOLDER-NAME/twitter-showcase`
 - Install dependencies: `npm install`
 - Start server in development node: `npm run dev`
+- Add .env file to twitter-showcase folder
+- Add variable CLIENT_URL and set to http://localhost:3000/
+- Add variable BEARER_TOKEN and set your bearer token for your Twitter account
+    - if you don't have a bearer token, you can create an account at [developer.twitter.com](developer.twitter.com) and use your account to generate bearer tokens.
+Instructions can be found [HERE](https://developer.twitter.com/ja/docs/basics/authentication/guides/access-tokens)
+    - NOTE: if you already have a Twitter account and don't have your bearer token saved, you can generate a new one, but you will need to update any existing application with the new token value

 Start front-end
+- Open a new terminal window
 - Navigate to the client folder: `cd PROJECT-FOLDER-NAME/twitter-showcase/client`
 - Install dependencies: `npm install`
 - Start the React application: `npm start`